Learn About Common Medicaid Planning Terms

 Standard Utility Allowance

-The standard utility allowance is the standardized figure used by the State Medicaid agency in place of a community spouse’s actual utility costs (heat, electric, etc.).
-It is used to calculate a community spouse’s total shelter expenses.
-The figure varies from state to state.
+The standardized figure used by the state Medicaid agency in place of a community spouse’s actual utility costs (heat, electricity, etc.).
+This figure varies by state and is used to calculate a community spouse’s total shelter expenses.

 Uncompensated Transfer of Assets